dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ```

 This approach offers more flexibility in that a primary constructor in the
-body of the declaration can have initializers and a body, just like other
+body of the declaration can have a body, just like other constructors.
+In
-constructors.
-In other words, `primary` on a constructor has one effect
+other words, `primary` on a constructor has one effect only, which is to
-only, which is to introduce instance variables for formal parameters in the
+introduce instance variables for formal parameters in the same way as a
-same way as a primary constructor in the header of the declaration.
-For
+primary constructor in the header of the declaration.
+For example:
-example:

 ```dart
 // Current syntax.